l4e21/Fae/README.md

 - Data simulations

 ## Documentation
 `(init!)` from a REPL to hook into Fae.
 You'll begin with an empty domain and only one table, `t`, which is crisp & true.
+Entities are maps (plists)

 `(load filename)` load domain data from a lisp file